 At TrustPoint Hospital, we have considerable experience working with men and women whose lives have been impacted by dementia due to Alzheimer’s disease or other causes.
 Our specialized programming, which is provided by trained compassionate professionals, enables individuals who are struggling with dementia to experience the greatest degree of cognitive and physical functioning for the longest period of time.

-Helping a loved one or family member get treatment for Alzheimer’s
+Helping a loved one or family member get treatment for Alzheimer’s disease and dementia

 When a loved one is struggling with dementia due to Alzheimer’s disease or as the result of another cause, it is easy to think that the situation is hopeless.
 However, this is not the case.
 Depending upon the cause of the individual’s dementia, treatment may be able to delay, prevent, or even reverse certain symptoms.
 If your loved one is experiencing symptoms of dementia, please consider the following: